Tutorial to develop a Spyder plugin#

 toolbar.add_application_toolbar(container.pomodoro_timer_toolbar)

-View > Toolbars menu with "Pomodoro Timer Toolbar" option.
+View > Toolbars menu in Spyder, showing a new "Pomodoro Timer Toolbar" item

-The first step is to define what options we want to offer to our users.
-For this we must create a new file, which we can call conf.py.
-In this file we will write the following:
+The first step is to define what options we want to offer our users, which we’ll do in a new file named config.py.
+In this file we’ll add some key constants and default config values:

 # --- Constants